Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 The reason it's so popular is that Midjourney is showing prompts as well, so you can get even more inspiration.

-For example, here's the prompt for the second image on the top:
+For example, here's the prompt for the image with the water:

-Tip: Didn't sign-up yet for a paid pricing plan?
-Check out our detailed guide here, going over which Midjourney plan fits your needs.
+Tip: Didn't sign up yet for a paid pricing plan?
+Check out our detailed guide here to review which Midjourney plan fits your needs.

-To access it, simply go to this link here:
+To access it, go to this link here:

-Now scroll through that, and click on any image that catches your eye to see the prompt that they used for it.
+Now scroll through that, and click on any image that catches your eye to see the prompt they used.
 Here's how to copy a prompt:

-And for even more information, you can visit their Midjourney Gallery as well, to see all the images that that person created with Midjourney.
+For even more inspiration, you can visit their Midjourney Gallery to see all the images that that person created with Midjourney.

 Then you will be redirected to their Midjourney Gallery: